napari/napari/docs/plugins/debug_plugins.md

 There are, generally speaking, three main methods for notifying users of problems in napari.

 1. Raise an exception to indicate a breaking problem in the code (e.g. unexpected user input `raise ValueError("some error")`).
-2. Indicate that something that was handled, but may not be the behaviour the user was expecting using `warnings.warn("some warning")`.
+2. Indicate that something was handled, but may not be the behaviour the user was expecting using `warnings.warn("some warning")`.
 3. Show an information popup in the napari GUI by using the `napari.utils.notifications.show_info("message")` command.

 ### Set up plugin log messages